-Interaction of Celecoxib with Warfarin or Similar Agents: (see section 4.4).
+Interaction of Celecoxib with Warfarin or Similar Agents: (see Section 4.4 Special warnings and precautions for use - Use with Oral Anticoagulants).

-Fluconazole and Ketoconazole: Concomitant administration of fluconazole at 200 mg once daily resulted in a two-fold increase in celecoxib plasma concentration.
+Fluconazole and Ketoconazole: Concomitant administration of fluconazole at 200 mg once daily resulted in a 2-fold increase in celecoxib plasma concentration.
 This increase is due to the inhibition of celecoxib metabolism via CYP2C9 by fluconazole.
-Celecoxib should be introduced at half the recommended dose in patients receiving the CYP2C9 inhibitor fluconazole (see section 4.2).
+Celecoxib should be introduced at half the recommended dose in patients receiving the CYP2C9 inhibitor fluconazole (see Section 4.2 Posology and method of administration).
 Ketoconazole, a CYP3A4 inhibitor, showed no clinically relevant inhibition in the metabolism of celecoxib.

-Anti-hypertensives including Angiotensin-converting Enzyme Inhibitors (ACEIs), Angiotensin II Antagonists (also known as Angiotensin Receptor Blockers [ARBs]), Diuretics and Beta-blockers: Inhibition of prostaglandins may diminish the effect of anti-hypertensives including ACEIs, and/or ARBs, diuretics and beta-blockers.
+Anti-hypertensives including Angiotensin-converting Enzyme Inhibitors (ACEIs), Angiotensin II Antagonists (also known as Angiotensin Receptor Blockers, [ARBs]), Diuretics and Betablockers: Inhibition of prostaglandins may diminish the effect of anti-hypertensives including ACEIs, and/or ARBs, diuretics and beta-blockers.
 This interaction should be given consideration in patients taking celecoxib concomitantly with ACEIs and/or ARBs, diuretics and beta-blockers.